Unthrottled/ultra-marathon/content/reflections/durationnotgood.md

 - Repeat.

 It is the middle phases that require the most effort to get through, and where giving up is most appealing.
-I found that success comes more often if, before starting, I make sure that this is something I _really_ want to do.
+I found that success comes more often if before starting, I make sure that this is something I _really_ want to do.
 Does this bring great meaning?
 That answer has to be really strong and convincing, because that will remain the answer to, "Why am I abusing myself to get this done?"
-This is where adopting essentialism helps, because I mainly start doing something to make something I already enjoy, better.
+This is where adopting essentialism helps, because I mainly start making something I already enjoy, better.
 I am not chasing 10 things at once, and my mission statement is clear.

 In fact, I specifically saved this post for a later time in the project, because I knew that motivation bastard would leave me.
-Here I am, I have spent a solid 3 of doing nothing but writing posts about my life, ignoring other tasks.
-Currently, I want to ignore this entire project, and procrastinate by  [adding more Anime Girls to my software tools](../accomplishments/c_theperfecttheme) (_which I already did after my first draft of this project_).
+Here I am, I have spent a solid 3 weeks of doing nothing but writing posts about my life, ignoring other interesting tasks.
+Currently, I want to ignore this entire project, and procrastinate by  [adding more Anime Girls to my software tools](../accomplishments/c_theperfecttheme) (_which I already did after completing my first draft of this project_).
 However, I _will not_ allow myself to do that.
 Accomplishing this task, of documenting my ultramarathon, will offer me something even better.
 The freedom to move onto the next chapter in my life.
 I want to move on, but I will not let myself do that.
 I have invested too much at this point to just give up, hope for the best, and not tell this story.
 See were this sounds like to be an argument for sunk costs?
 While, I cannot relax until I have put a nice little bow on my project, that does not mean there is not any value in what I am doing currently.
 I am currently:

 - Getting better at writing and communicating.
 - Learning more about myself.